Close

 Is the alimony I pay tax-deductible?

-Before 2018, alimony payments made by one spouse to another were tax-deductible for the payer and taxable income for the recipient.
-However, with the passage of the Tax Cuts and Jobs Act (TCJA) in 2017, the tax treatment of alimony has changed significantly.
+Before 2018, alimony payments made by one spouse to another could be deducted from the payer’s income; they did not have to pay tax on it.
+With the passage of the Tax Cuts and Jobs Act (TCJA) in 2017, that changed significantly.

-For divorce agreements executed or modified after the end of the year on December 31, 2017, alimony payments are no longer tax-deductible for the payer, and the recipient does not have to report them as taxable income.
+For divorce agreements executed or modified after the end of the day on December 31, 2017, alimony payments are no longer tax-deductible for the person who pays them.
+Further, the person who receives the money is not expected to report it as taxable income.

-This change means that the payer will no longer receive a tax break, potentially making alimony payments more expensive.
-On the other hand, the recipient will not have to worry about paying taxes on the alimony received.
+This change cancels a tax break for the payer.
+It potentially makes alimony payments more expensive for the one obligated to pay.
+For the recipient, things look brighter.
+They do not have to worry about paying taxes on the alimony received.

 It's important to note that this change only applies to divorce agreements executed or modified after December 31, 2017.
 If your divorce agreement was finalized before this date, the previous tax rules still apply.

-Is the alimony I received from my ex taxable?
+Is the alimony I receive from my ex taxable?

 As mentioned earlier, if your divorce agreement was executed or modified after December 31, 2017, alimony payments you receive from your ex-spouse are not considered taxable income.
 This means that you do not have to report alimony payments on your tax return, and you will not be taxed on the amount you receive.